confluentinc/demo-scene/ibm-demo/connect-jars/README.md

-This folder will host jars, leave this files alone :)
+This folder will host jars, leave these files alone :)